marcelebbrecht/powerrouting/README.md

 New willingness = oldHopCount + ( 1 / ( relativeCharge / powerSensitivity ) + powerBias ), where relativeCharge is in 0..1

-When running the simulations, 3 initial pings will be sent to establish routes, after 30s, pinging starts until the end.
-Initial pings don't count in statistics.
+When the simulations starts sending packets after 5s.

 Please create a runconfig that uses olsr.ini.
 The different configs are described inside the ini file.
 We use different scenarios:
 * different number of senders and receivers